turingschool/backend-curriculum-site/module2/lessons/restful_routes_and_crud.md

 For the URL `https://en.wikipedia.org/wiki/Uniform_Resource_Identifier`, the URI would be `/wiki/Uniform_Resource_Identifier`.

-**Turn & Talk**
+**Think to yourself**

 What is the URI for this address? `http://www.tatteredcover.com/book/9781626722934`

 ### Seven RESTful Routes

 Pull up the routes and TaskController from Task Manager.
-Let's see if we can create a [table](https://docs.google.com/spreadsheets/d/1AGjUE49UJajPEQHvh3plKjaem5RAGvuv5SNjZzvjD9U/edit?usp=sharing) for seven RESTful routes allowing us to perform all CRUD actions on a Task.
+Let's see if you can create a [table](https://docs.google.com/spreadsheets/d/1AGjUE49UJajPEQHvh3plKjaem5RAGvuv5SNjZzvjD9U/edit?usp=sharing) for seven RESTful routes allowing us to perform all CRUD actions on a Task.
 Include the following:

 * What a user wants
 * Method (verb)